Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Since we’re always pushing off to the side when skate skiing, having that upper ankle support is key to efficient and effective technique.
 The additional ankle support of a dedicated skate ski boot prevents your ankles from bending awkwardly or excessively.
 And a boot specifically designed for skate skiing makes skating so much more enjoyable.

-Skate skiing boots are usually so stiff that classic skiing with them is nearly impossible.
+Skate ski boots are usually stiff to the point that classic skiing with them is nearly impossible.
 Trust me.
 Using a skate ski boot for diagonal striding absolutely sucks.
-They just aren’t soft enough to allow your ankles, feet, and toes to flex naturally like with a classic boot.
+They just aren’t soft enough, particularly in the toe box, to allow your ankles, feet, and toes to flex naturally like with a classic boot.

 Skate ski boots are compatible with light-duty xc ski bindings.
 So, they’re designed for use on groomed terrain.